Help TOC > PLCS technical description > ISO 10303-239 | |

 For example, in ISO 10303-239 PLCS there are entities that define: parts that make up a product (Part), versions of parts (Part_versions), and people (Person).
 Each entity may have attributes that provide further information about the object being represented.
 For example, a person has a first name and last name.
 Correspondingly, the Person entity has first_name and last_name attributes.
 Entities may also have relationships to other entities, e.g. a person may work in an organization.

-The diagram in Figure 1 presents a graphical representation of EXPRESS (EXPRESS-G) alongside a lexical representation (EXPRESS), for a number of example entities, attributes, and relationships.
+The diagram in Figure 1 presents a graphical representation of EXPRESS (EXPRESS-G) alongside a lexical representation (EXPRESS),

 The AP239 EXPRESS information model is the core component of the PLCS standard.